 To understand how the purchasing department works, it is important to explore the role it plays in the overall business workflow & P2P cycle.
 Purchasing departments play two roles in an organization:

 - Strategic Purchasing: In this role, the purchasing department plans high-level procurement activities based on the organization’s business goals.
-Strategic purchasing department responsibilities help in sourcing goods at economical prices and optimum quality.
+Strategic purchasing department responsibilities help in e-tendering, e-sourcing, and sourcing goods strategically at economical prices and optimum quality.
 Decisions such as in-house manufacturing or procurement from external suppliers are taken at the strategic purchasing stage.